 The contemporary management of heart failure is characterized by evolving strategies to combine newer approaches based on research advances with well established evidence-based standards of care.
 The University of North Carolina (UNC) Heart Failure Conference is designed to provide a comprehensive overview of the current strategies for the treatment of heart failure.
 Course faculty will review cutting-edge approaches to diagnosis and classification and provide techniques and tips for the pharmacological and device management of heart failure.
 The material presented will have an interdisciplinary focus and will be of interest to physicians and other health care professionals who care for patients with heart failure.

-- Apply appropriate strategies to optimize use of current and novel drug therapy of heart failure with reduced and preserved left ventricular ejection fraction
+- Apply appropriate strategies to optimize use of current and novel drug therapy of heart failure with reduced left ventricular ejection fraction

-- Understand options for electrophysiological interventions and the use of biomarker assessment in the care of patients with heart failure
+- Understand options for electrophysiological interventions to address risk of sudden death and atrial arrhythmias in patients with heart failure

 This course is designed for Cardiologists, Family Medicine Physicians, General Internists, Nurses and Nurse Practitioners, Physician Assistants, Pharmacists, Hospitalists and Cardiology Technicians.